 You should know that more than 50% of the people to date do not brush properly.
 To be effective with brushing, every tooth needs to be brushed out so that the tooth’s dirt washes away.
 Parents need to be involved with the brushing process for kids who are younger than six years old.

 When it comes to our teeth, we generally take things very lightly and skip going to the dentist.
-Children at their young age have very delicate teeth, and the way their teeth are taken care of becomes the basis of how strong their teeth will be.
+Children at a young age have very delicate teeth, and the way their teeth are taken care of becomes the basis of how strong their teeth will be.
 Young children should visit a dentist at least once every six months to get a regular check-up done.
 Visiting the dentist for regular check-ups is considered the best way to catch all the problems early and then prevent them from growing.

 When it comes to protecting the teeth from decay, then fluoride plays an essential role.
 Although an excess of anything is bad, the same way excess usage of fluoride leads to fluorosis.
 However, you could commit a blunder if you entirely avoid fluoride.